-Response: For the months of February and May 2019, the official minutes were signed by the chairperson of the board of directors.
+Response: The official minutes from January and May 2020 were signed by the chairperson of the board of directors.

-16) Review the Council's surety (fidelity) bonds to determine that all employees and officers entrusted with funds or property are covered by such a bond.
+Review the Council's surety (fidelity) bonds to determine that all employees and officers entrusted with funds or property are covered by such a bond.